-- 82. There are transboundary issues associated with all of the above impacts.
-The decline in environmental quality due to pollution/contamination, the physical damage and loss of habitats, and the over-exploitation of natural resources relative to the coastal areas of the participating countries all create the following transboundary-related threats and concerns: - Degradation and loss of marine and coastal habitats and overall decline of regional and global biodiversity; - Loss of integrity of marine and coastal ecosystems that support trophic levels in the food chain; - Habitat fragmentation / loss of connectivity due to loss of critical habitats (feeding and nursery grounds) for resident and migratory species; - Effects of pollution on human health; - Loss of recreational areas; and - Sedimentation problems frequently cross both land and marine boundaries.
+82. There are transboundary issues associated with all of the above impacts.
+The decline in environmental quality due to pollution/contamination, the physical damage and loss of habitats, and the over-exploitation of natural resources relative to the coastal areas of the participating countries all create the following transboundary-related threats and concerns:

+- Degradation and loss of marine and coastal habitats and overall decline of regional and global biodiversity; - Loss of integrity of marine and coastal ecosystems that support trophic levels in the food chain; - Habitat fragmentation / loss of connectivity due to loss of critical habitats (feeding and nursery grounds) for resident and migratory species; - Effects of pollution on human health; - Loss of recreational areas; and - Sedimentation problems frequently cross both land and marine boundaries.

-- 83. The socio-economic issues associated with the transboundary concerns are: - Loss of tourism income potential; and - Increased poverty and loss of traditional livelihoods (distance travelled to fish, collect water). - 84.
-The key barriers / management issues that are preventing the countries from developing sustainable tourism are listed as follows: - 85.
-Weak policy frameworks, inadequate legislation, regulation and enforcement: The countries identified key problems relating to their existing legislation (e.g. Tanzania, Mozambique, Kenya, Mozambique, Nigeria, Senegal).
-Gaps in legislation and institutional arrangements identified by the participating countries include: - Need for a shared vision and coordination between departments on coastal tourism development; - Inadequate provision for public-private-partnerships and policies to improve the investment climate, encourage diversification and involve local communities; - Lack of integrated coastal management frameworks; - Poor enforcement of existing legislation (environmental protection/resource use/land tenure); and - Lack of policies to help resolve coastal land and marine use conflicts from different industries (e.g. mining, petroleum, fishing, agriculture, cultural practices and access). - 86.
-One of the main factors identified as having negative impacts on the coastal and marine environment, and limiting the tourism sector from achieving positive impacts, is the lack of an adequate policy framework to guide and regulate tourism development.
-There is a limited focus on coastal ecotourism and /or sustainable coastal tourism development in the existing policy instruments (e.g. gaps in policy regarding ecotourism / coastal tourism; overlapping policies on tourism and environment; limited coordination between different policies tourism / environment; absence of clear policy to guide ecotourism development).
-The countries also reported problems associated with the enforcement of existing legislation for environmental protection /resource use / land tenure (e.g. Seychelles, Nigeria, Senegal, Ghana and Gambia), and policy implementation in terms of how tourism is dealt with in environmental or other ministries rather than tourism ministries. - 87.
-The gaps in policy/regulatory implementation, and poor enforcement/compliance of existing legislation are linked to the institutional frameworks (e.g. inadequate representation of tourism in planning process, planning of infrastructure undertaken by agencies not sensitive to needs of tourism) and human capacity limitations (e.g. a lack of law enforcement capacity/staff and techniques). - 88.
-Lack of Appropriate Institutional Framework: The National Reports highlight the fact that these countries rarely have suitable institutional framework to support a fully integrated sustainable tourism / environmental protection agenda.
-The division of responsibility between the key agencies involved in tourism and the environment is often complex and poorly defined with overlapping mandates / roles.
-The tourism agencies are often mandated with inspection and licensing process that only address quality aspects and not environmental issues.
-Meanwhile the tourism agencies often do not have their own planning capacity and mandate.
-The structure also currently does not permit sufficient community participation in tourism related planning and management issues.
-The overall lack of a coordinating mechanism to improve inter-sectoral and stakeholder collaboration and integration is a key issue (e.g. Tanzania, Mozambique, Kenya, Seychelles, Mozambique and Senegal).
-The absence of integrated mechanism has increased the gap between policy makers and implementing agencies, and limited or prevented the interaction between public and private sector. - 89.
-Limited or Poor Spatial and Infrastructural Planning: The lack of planning and resultant ad hoc development of tourism, overcrowding of tourists in sensitive areas with limited infrastructure (and resulting high volumes of waste and litter), have been identified by the countries as a major factor
+83. The socio-economic issues associated with the transboundary concerns are:

+- Loss of tourism income potential; and - Increased poverty and loss of traditional livelihoods (distance travelled to fish, collect water).

+84. The key barriers / management issues that are preventing the countries from developing sustainable tourism are listed as follows:

+85. Weak policy frameworks, inadequate legislation, regulation and enforcement: The countries identified key problems relating to their existing legislation (e.g. Tanzania, Mozambique, Kenya, Mozambique, Nigeria, Senegal).
+Gaps in legislation and institutional arrangements identified by the participating countries include:

+- Need for a shared vision and coordination between departments on coastal tourism development19; - Inadequate provision for public-private-partnerships and policies to improve the investment climate, encourage diversification and involve local communities20; - Lack of integrated coastal management frameworks21; - Poor enforcement of existing legislation (environmental protection/resource use/land tenure)22; and - Lack of policies to help resolve coastal land and marine use conflicts from different industries (e.g. mining, petroleum, fishing, agriculture, cultural practices and access)23.

+86. One of the main factors identified as having negative impacts on the coastal and marine environment, and limiting the tourism sector from achieving positive impacts, is the lack of an adequate policy framework to guide and regulate tourism development.
+There is a limited focus on coastal ecotourism and /or sustainable coastal tourism development in the existing policy instruments (e.g. gaps in policy regarding ecotourism / coastal tourism; overlapping policies on tourism and environment; limited coordination between different policies - tourism / environment; absence of clear policy to guide ecotourism development).
+The countries also reported problems associated with the enforcement of existing legislation for environmental protection /resource use / land tenure (e.g. Seychelles, Nigeria, Senegal, Ghana and Gambia), and policy implementation in terms of how tourism is dealt with in environmental or other ministries rather than tourism ministries.

+87. The gaps in policy/regulatory implementation, and poor enforcement/compliance of existing legislation are linked to the institutional frameworks (e.g. inadequate representation of tourism in planning process, planning of infrastructure undertaken by agencies not sensitive to needs of tourism) and human capacity limitations (e.g. a lack of law enforcement capacity/staff and techniques).

+88. Lack of Appropriate Institutional Framework: The National Reports highlight the fact that these countries rarely have suitable institutional framework to support a fully integrated sustainable

-&lt;sup>19 Tanzania, Mozambique, Kenya, Seychelles, Mozambique, Senegal
+19 Tanzania, Mozambique, Kenya, Seychelles, Mozambique, Senegal

-&lt;sup>20 Kenya, Tanzania, Seychelles, Senegal, Gambia
+20 Kenya, Tanzania, Seychelles, Senegal, Gambia